ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/programming/recommended target="_blank" rel="noopener noreferrer">Programming</a></h1>
 <h3>1.
-Google Gemini 2.0 Flash & Pro: Better than DeepSeek and OpenAI-o3? - <a href="https://medium.com/data-science-in-your-pocket/google-gemini-2-0-flash-pro-better-than-deepseek-and-openai-o3-80ea52c5f321" target="_blank" rel="noopener noreferrer">link</a></h3>
+When Tech Stacks Become Cult Followings: The Dangerous Allure of Buzzword-Driven Development - <a href="https://medium.com/mr-plan-publication/when-tech-stacks-become-cult-followings-the-dangerous-allure-of-buzzword-driven-development-279e9d5117ed" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Data Science in your pocket`**
+✍️ **posted by `Mr. Plan ₿ Publication`**

-<blockquote>How to use Google Gemini 2.0 Pro and Flash for free?</blockquote>
+<blockquote>How Our Obsession With Trendy Tools is Creating Bloated Codebases and Incompetent Developers</blockquote>

 <h3>2.
 A Timeless Puzzle to Challenge Your Reasoning - <a href="https://medium.com/puzzle-sphere/a-timeless-puzzle-to-challenge-your-reasoning-a10e7a930014" target="_blank" rel="noopener noreferrer">link</a></h3>